From Del Boy to Darth Vader: Co-op Funeralcare shares its top 5 unique tributes

 4. Only Fools and Horses funeral- A send-off fit for a comedy enthusiast, this funeral was based on popular TV show, Only Fools and Horses.
 A Del Boy Trotter hearse led the way, riding along to Morecambe and Wise's “Bring Me Sunshine’’ and the final touch was a unique order of service, which featured characters from a mix of popular TV shows.

 5. Spiderman funeral– This ceremony was for a huge fan of Marvel superhero, Spiderman.
 As such, the funeral was tailored to the blue and red character with the funeral director donning full Spiderman attire and the funeral crew all dressed in Marvel ties.
 The personalisation didn’t stop there, the casket was dressed with Marvel stickers and each coffin handle was donned with Spiderman-style blue and red balloons.
 As the finishing touch, the hearse was topped with a giant Spiderman balloon.

-David Collingwood, Head of Funeral Operations, commented:
+David Collingwood, Director of Funerals, commented:

 “We are increasingly seeing this trend of personalisation within funerals, to reflect the passions and interests that our loved ones had while they were alive, rather than being a strictly sombre occasion.
 If a request is possible to do, our funeral directors and arrangers will do their utmost to make it happen.

 “It has never been more important that we plan ahead, having conversations with our friends and family about our wishes.
 Not only so that we take our final journey in the way we would’ve wanted, but also to alleviate some of the pain for our grieving families by removing those important decisions which can cause distress.
 As such, we are increasingly seeing more and more people looking at pre-planning and pre-paying for their funeral with Co-op Prepayment Plans.”

 Images and full funeral details available upon request.